 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This detective mystery was published by Carina Press on August 1, 2010 and has 270 pages.
+This detective mystery that was published by Carina Press on August 1, 2010 and has 270 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Fatal Shadows, Death of a Pirate King, A Dangerous Thing, The Hell You Say, Dark Tide, Somebody Killed His Editor
+Other books by this author which I have reviewed include Fatal Shadows, Death of a Pirate King, A Dangerous Thing, The Hell You Say, Dark Tide, Somebody Killed His Editor

 Second in the All’s Fair m/m detective mystery series revolving around a gay couple, one of whom is still an FBI agent.
 It’s based in Seattle, Washington.

 It’s a walk down memory lane.
 It’s not an enjoyable one, not when Elliot has to wonder (using third-person subjective point-of-view), if his father committed murder — along with all the violent plans Rollie had made as leader of an underground movement — that realization is definitely the inciting incident.
 Worse, it’s a “walk” Elliot has to suss out from his father’s manuscript and money trail, an analeptic reverse chronology if you will, for his father has gone underground, again.

 It is a handy story for us, as it provides us with a lot of background on Roland and why he has such a controversial relationship with Elliot, particularly with regard to his joining the FBI.
 It’s one of those had-I-known plot beats that is used several times to relieve the stress Elliot is under regarding Tucker’s unfathomable actions and understanding his father’s past actions.